NCLEX-RN Exam Guide

 Welcome to RegisteredNursing.org's NCLEX-RN Review Guide.
-This guide gives you over 85 pages of expert written guidance covering how and what you need to know to pass the NCLEX-RN exam successfully.
+This guide gives you over 85 pages of expert-written guidance covering how and what you need to know to pass the NCLEX-RN exam successfully and become an RN.

-Directly below is an accordion style table of contents focusing directly on the many topics and subcategories of the four main test categories.
-You can also use the navigation drop down tool to the left to navigate the various sections of the guide.
-You'll find test details including how test questions are arranged, designed, and implemented.
-We also give expert advice on day of experience, study tips and tricks, as well as 200+ NCLEX-RN practice test questions with thorough rationales.
+Directly below is an accordion-style table of contents focusing directly on the many topics and subcategories of the four main test categories.
+You can also use the navigation drop-down tool to the left to navigate the various sections of the guide.
+You’ll find test details including how test questions are arranged, designed, and implemented.
+We also give expert advice on the day of experience, study tips, and tricks, as well as 200+ NCLEX-RN practice test questions with thorough rationales.

 - Advance Directives: NCLEX-RN